metagame-xyz/evm-translator/src/core/contractInterpreters/README.md

 ### Part 4: Submit your interpretation

-1. Push your changes to your branch
+1. Add, commit, and push your changes to your branch.
+See [this tutorial](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) if you don't know how.

-2. Open an pull request
+2. Open an pull request.
+See [this tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you don't know how.

     Please spend time detailing your proposed interpretation using the title and description of the PR.
 The only files that you should have edited are your own JSON file, `contractInterpreters/index.ts`, `__tests__/testTxHashes.ts`, and maybe `utils/constants.ts` if you have a multicall method. **We will not accept proposals that edit aditional files**